LedgerDomain/idp/rs/idp/README.md

         -   Could operate as the authority for certain data (or on behalf of some other authority), which is just the special case where it's acting as a traditional server.
     -   The challenge to this approach is that it's harder to push code updates to an IOS app than to a server.

+## To-don'ts (I.e. Done)

+-   Using features to enable client and/or server code generation within `idp_proto` and generally in `idp`.
+    This way no redundant/unused code is generated.